Anders-H/MkBin/README.md

 ### Remarks

 A remark (`#`) will cause the parser to ignore everything until the next line break.
-Example
+Example:

 **Input:**